 One of CTTIC’s main roles is to ensure consistent application of certification by standardizing methods of entry to the profession.
 CTTIC administers a uniform translation exam based on the combined efforts of member societies through the Standardized Certification Examinations Board of Examiners.
 This Board reports to CTTIC’s Executive Committee and sets the procedures regarding the administration of certification exams.

-In addition to the translation exam, exams in community interpretation, conference interpretation, court interpretation, medical interpretation and terminology are held from time to time according to demand.
-Applicants interested in obtaining any of these professional titles should contact the body representing their province of residence directly.
-Passing one of these exams confers the right to use the associated title of certification, which is granted by the provincial body to which the candidate has applied for certification.
+In addition to the translation exam, exams in community interpreting, conference interpreting, court interpreting, medical interpreting and terminology are held from time to time according to demand.
+Applicants should contact the body representing their province of residence directly.
+Passing one of these exams may confer the right to use the associated title of certification, as long as the provincial body to which the candidate has applied for certification has title protection.
+Please note that not all provincial member societies have been granted title protection by their provincial authorization body.

-The conference interpretation exam administered by CTTIC is for professional interpreters who can prove that they have 200 days of practice under professional conditions or who have equivalent qualifications.
+The conference interpreting exam administered by CTTIC is for professional interpreters who can prove that they have 200 days of practice under professional conditions or who have equivalent qualifications.

-The court interpretation certification exam, administered by CTTIC, includes modules to assess language skills, knowledge of legal terminology and procedure, consecutive interpretation and simultaneous interpretation.
+The court interpreting certification exam, administered by CTTIC, includes professional conduct and ethics, modules to assess language skills, knowledge of legal terminology and court procedures, written translation, sight translation, consecutive interpreting and simultaneous interpreting.

 This exam aims to recognize candidates with extensive skills in terminology who can accomplish tasks of moderate difficulty as terminologists and who can perform terminological research in a specialized field.